 NOTE: If a student fails one (1) nursing course and would like to retake the class the next time it is offered, the student needs to be aware that reentry will only be considered if there is an opening in the class, and the time frame for reentry falls within two (2) years, beginning at the initial date of withdrawal or failure.
 If the student has/will be out longer than one semester the student may be required to retake the appropriate clinical rotation and/or retake all skills tests (pass each with an 80% one attempt only) and the mathematical skills test (pass with an 90% one attempt only) after the program director has reviewed the students' clinical performance from previous semester(s) and conferred with the students' primary clinical instructor(s).
-The student will only be allowed to transfer twice and then if withdrawing or unsuccessful will need to apply to begin the program again.
-No limit on reentry when applying for beginning the program.
+The student will only be allowed to transfer twice.
+If the student withdraws or is unsuccessful, the student will need to apply to begin the program again.
+There is no limit on reentry when applying to begin the program.
 If the student fails two nursing courses during the program they must begin at entry level.
 (See also Reinstatement)